realadeel/llm-test-bench/README.md

 ## 🎯 Use Cases

-- **Content Analysis**: Test how well each provider analyzes images, documents, or media
+- **Prompt Engineering**: Compare how different providers handle your prompts
-- **Structured Data Extraction**: Compare accuracy of extracting specific fields from images
+- **Schema Validation**: Test which provider best follows your structured output requirements
-- **Tool Selection**: Benchmark AI's ability to choose appropriate analysis methods
+- **Multi-Tool Selection**: Benchmark AI's ability to choose appropriate analysis methods
-- **Cost Optimization**: Find the most cost-effective provider for your use case
+- **Cost Optimization**: Find the most cost-effective provider for your specific use case
 - **Performance Testing**: Measure latency and reliability across providers

 ## 🚀 Quick Start